KomMonitor/kommonitor.github.io/docs/migration.md

 #### 8) Update DB to new schema
 Now, with the adapted CSV files, you can perform the update of your KomMonitor DB to the new schema of version 5.0.0.
-For this purpose, you can simply use a [prepared Liquibase changelog](https://github.com/KomMonitor/db-schema-migration/blob/develop/changelog/kommonitor-changelog-4.x-5.0.0.xml).
+For this purpose, you can simply use a [prepared Liquibase changelog](https://github.com/KomMonitor/db-schema-migration/blob/develop/changelog/).
+Choose the changelog script that fits to your current Data Management API version and the target version.
 Download this file and place it at `/home/user/kommonitor/liquibase/changelog`.
 Make also sure that you have placed your CSV files at `/home/user/kommonitor/liquibase/data`.
 The command listed below performs the database update by using the [Liquibase update command](https://docs.liquibase.com/change-types/update.html).